 Why is this an issue for ACOPS?

-Marine protected areas (MPAs) provide refuge for threatened and endangered marine biodiversity, as well as serving as scientific reference areas.
-Global targets for MPA coverage have been set by the Convention on Biological Diversity and by UN Sustainable Development Goal 14.
+Marine protected areas (MPAs) can provide refuge for threatened and endangered marine biodiversity, as well as serving as scientific reference areas.
+Global targets for MPA coverage have been set under the auspices of the Convention on Biological Diversity and the UN Sustainable Development Goal 14.

 There are significant knowledge gaps concerning those species and habitats worthy of protection.
 Work is underway to develop ecologically coherent networks of MPAs.

-Many of the organisations that ACOPS works with have their own systems to set aside areas for marine protection (e.g., ISA, IMO).
+Many of the organisations that ACOPS works with have their own systems to limit the activities they oversee within set aside areas for marine protection (e.g., ISA, IMO).

 ACOPS is an Observer to the OSPAR Commission, the Regional Seas Convention for the Protection of the Environment of the North-East Atlantic.